-The Australian Government is focusing on becoming a more informed investor to generate greater value for money for its infrastructure investment.
-This includes moving beyond the Government's traditional role of simply a transport infrastructure provider of funding for new projects to be an active, informed investor.
+As part of its focus on delivering greater value for money for Australians, the Australian Government has moved beyond the Government's traditional role of simply a transport infrastructure provider of funding for new projects to be an active, informed investor.

-As part of this policy, the Government is undertaking earlier engagement in the development of projects that it considers have national significance.
+As part of its innovative funding and financing policy, the Government is also undertaking earlier engagement in the development of nationally significant transport infrastructure projects.
 The Government is also making wider use of more innovative funding and financing structures to deliver its priorities.
 These structures are helping deliver infrastructure more efficiency, return greater value for investment and provide more opportunities for private sector involvement in projects.
 The Government considers a range of mechanisms when considering innovative funding and financing, including:

-The Department of Infrastructure and Regional Development continues to be responsible for supporting the Government in this work when considering transport infrastructure projects, but to help expand the Commonwealth's capacity to undertake detailed financial assessments, the Government has also established the Infrastructure and Project Financing Agency (IPFA), which commenced operation on 1 July 2017.
-IPFA will help the Government identify new financing solutions and provide advice on implementation, including for projects outside transport sector.
-Further details can be found on their website.
+The Department of Infrastructure, Regional Development and Cities continues to be responsible for supporting the Government in this work when considering transport infrastructure projects.
+To expand the Commonwealth's capacity to undertake detailed financial assessments, the Government has established the Infrastructure and Project Financing Agency (IPFA), which commenced operation on 1 July 2017.
+IPFA will help the Government identify new financing solutions and provide advice on implementation, including for projects outside the transport sector.